Natalya Neidhart

 In 2007, Neidhart signed with WWE and spent time in Deep South Wrestling, Ohio Valley Wrestling, and Florida Championship Wrestling (FCW) developmental territories.
 While in FCW, she managed her cousin, Harry Smith, and her husband, T.J.
 Wilson.
 She debuted on the main roster in 2008, allying herself with Victoria.
 The following year she and Wilson were joined by Smith to form The Hart Dynasty.
 In 2010, Neidhart won the Divas Championship.
 In 2017, she became the SmackDown Women's Champion after defeating Naomi at SummerSlam.
 She is the first woman in WWE history to hold both the Divas Championship and the SmackDown Women's Championship.

-Since July 2013, Neidhart has been a main cast member of the reality television series Total Divas.
-She has set three records as recognized by the Guinness Book of World Records for female WWE wrestlers – most pay-per-view appearances, most matches, and most wins.
-Neidhart is the longest-signed female WWE wrestler, actively being with the company since 2007.
+From 2013 to 2019, Neidhart appeared in the reality television series Total Divas, the sole consistent main cast member across all nine seasons.
+She has set six records as recognized by the Guinness Book of World Records for female WWE wrestlers – most pay-per-view appearances, most matches, most wins, most Raw matches, most SmackDown matches, and most WrestleMania matches.
+Neidhart is the longest-tenured female WWE wrestler, actively being with the company since 2007.

 Early life

-Neidhart is the daughter of wrestler Jim "The Anvil" Neidhart and Elizabeth “Ellie” Hart, a daughter of Stu Hart, making Neidhart a third generation wrestler.
+Neidhart is the daughter of wrestler Jim "The Anvil" Neidhart and Elizabeth "Ellie" Hart, a daughter of Stu Hart, making Neidhart a third generation wrestler.
 She has two sisters; her older sister, Jennifer, is a gourmet chef and caterer, and Kristen (nicknamed "Muffy") is her younger sister.
 She is of Greek descent through a maternal great-grandmother.
 Neidhart cites her grandfather, Stu, and her uncle, Bret, as her inspirations, both in and out of the ring.
 As a member of the Hart wrestling family, she is a cousin to Harry Smith, Teddy, Matt, and Mike Hart, who are all also professional wrestlers.
-She is close friends with Smith, and the two lived together for a short time as children while their fathers were wrestling as a team.
+She is close friends with Smith, and the two lived together for a short time as children while their fathers were wrestling as a team, The Hart Foundation.

 Neidhart attended Vincent Massey junior high school and Bishop Carroll High School, from which she graduated in 2000.
 Neidhart is trained in Jiu-Jitsu and amateur wrestling, and also participated in dance and gymnastics.
 She briefly worked as a saleswoman for Kirby vacuum when she was eighteen.

 Neidhart received formal professional wrestling training in the Hart family "Dungeon" from her uncles Ross and Bruce Hart, becoming the first woman to do so.
 In addition to her professional wrestling career, Neidhart has received training in amateur wrestling and mixed martial arts.